micmejia/bible-dump/NKJV/Genesis/Gen 21.md

 And Abimelech said, "I do not know who has done this thing; you did not tell me, nor had I heard _of it_ until today."

 ###### 27
-So Abraham took sheep and oxen and gave them to Abimelech, and the two of them made a [^h]covenant.
+So Abraham took sheep and oxen and gave them to Abimelech, and the two of them made a covenant.

 ###### 28
 And Abraham set seven ewe lambs of the flock by themselves.